The Complete Resume Checklist

 Note: It is very nice to have quantifiable outcomes in achievement statements, but most students will struggle quantifying their experiences – even those who are later in their University journey and have already picked up a couple of roles/internships.
 If you are someone who struggles with this, just keep in mind that quantifiable results/outcomes are a nice-to-have, not a must-have.

-• Write 3 bullet-point achievement statements tailored to the position
+- Write 3 bullet-point achievement statements tailored to the position, highlighting your areas of expertise and experience

 Note: Especially if you are in the earlier stages of your career, you may find that you don’t have many relevant work experiences to share.
 If this is the case, you may include extracurricular commitments in your Experience section.

-• To be concise, write (at least 1 and) at most 5 dot point achievement statements for each project you list.
+- To be concise, write (at least 1 and) at most 3 dot point achievement statements for each project you list.
+You may also use your third dot point to share a link to your work – more on this soon.

 Formatting